fredlesser/sassy-forms/README.md

-sassy-forms
+Sassy forms
 ===========

 A SASS based form style generator

-Sassy form is an SCSS file that allows you to create a variety of form styles by simply adding new base colors and replacing the values of the 2 variables:
+Sassy forms is an SCSS file that allows you to create a variety of form styles by simply adding new base colors and replacing the values of the 2 variables:

 <pre>$base</pre>
 <pre>$buttonBase</pre>